OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 #### Generating the nextlink
 The next link generation method in ___GetNextPageHelper___ static class will take in the $skiptoken value along with other query parameters and generate the link by doing special handling for $skip, $skiptoken and $top.
 It will pass on the other query options as they were in the original request.
 ##### 1. Handling $skip
 We will omit the $skip value if the service is configured to support $skiptoken and a collection of entity is being requested.
-We will omit the skip query option in the next link because the first response would have applied the $skip query option to the results.
+This is because the first response would have applied the $skip query option to the results already.
 ##### 2. Handle $top
 We will reduce the value of $top query option by the page size if it is greater than the page size.
 ##### 3. Handle $skiptoken